 Adjusting the Exact criterion

-The exact ranking criterion counts the number of exact matches between a query and a record.
-By default, an exact match occurs when a full word in a query matches a full word in an attribute completely and without typos.
+An exact match occurs when a full word in a query completely matches a full word in an attribute.
 An inexact match has typos or only matches a prefix.
 For example:

 - “star wars” is an exact match for “Star Wars”

-- “Stare wa” is an inexact match to “Star Wars”
+- “Stare wa” is an inexact match for “Star Wars”

-- “Star wa” is an exact match to “Star”, and an inexact match to “Wars”
+- “Star wa” is an exact match for “Star”, and an inexact match for “Wars”

 How is the Exact criterion computed?

-The exact criterion behaves like a counter: if an exact match occurs in an attribute, the exact count is incremented by 1.
-The higher the exact count, the higher the record is ranked.
+The Exact criterion is a counter: if an exact match occurs in an attribute, the count is incremented by 1.
+The higher the count, the higher the record is ranked.

-The counter works with single or multi-word queries.
-Every word is treated separately.
-Thus, if the query contains two words, and they both match exactly in the same attribute, that’s 2 points, 1 for each match.
+- The counter works with single or multi-word queries, but every word is treated separately.
+If the query contains two words that match exactly in the same attribute, that’s 2 points, 1 for each match.
 If the first word matches in one attribute, and the second in another, that’s also 2 points.